-Spring 2017 is right on our doorstep, and what better time to change up your hair?
+What is a better time to change up your hair than spring?
 We’ve got the lowdown on the latest hair dying techniques and trends as well as some classic spring go-to’s that can be worn with any hair type.

 1) Radiate With Golden Blonde

 Emulate those beautiful rays of springtime sunlight with a golden blonde burst of color.
 This warm-toned blonde makes us think of great times to come basking in the sun’s rays.

 It’s anything but dull – the highlights and lowlights create dimension and movement in the hair.
 Say hello to springtime with this bright and cheerful color.

 Blonde isn’t the only color that will get you in the spring mood.

 While auburns and dark reds are typically associated with fall, this copper will feel light and fresh just in time for spring.
 We love how this copper balayage is bright but not overwhelming.

 When you think of black hair, many people think of cool tones, but that doesn’t have to be the case.
 Ask your stylist for brown-black hair with warm tones.
 This can brighten up your complexion, especially if you have golden or caramel undertones.